rohan-mahalan/Python_Projects/README.md

   3. snake.py - Has code for the body of the snake and it's movement.
   4. score.py - Has code for maintaining the score of the player.

+Snake's movement can be controlled by the arrow keys.
 Comments have been placed in the files for better understanding and readability.